kianzohoury/machina-labs-sol/README.md

 </p>

-## Task II: Generating Synthetic Defects with Diffusion Models
+## Part II: Generating Synthetic Defects with Diffusion Models
 For this section, I relied on a pre-trained conditional text-to-3D diffusion model, specifically [point-e](https://github.com/openai/point-e) by OpenAI.
 Since training from scratch is obviously costly, I opted for fine-tuning point-e on point clouds derived from ShapeNetCore.

 As mentioned in the problem understanding section, training a robust defect detection system relies on having a rich and diverse distribution of defects, with many examples per defect category, ideally across multiple types of part geometries.
 While in the context of metal forming/manufacturing, defects can manifest as wrinkling, cracks, warping, holes, etc., I constrained defects to simply mean point cloud "deformities," such as noise and missing points.
 Initially, I tried to simulate structural defects like bumps/dents, but found it quite tricky to implement without using meshes/normals corresponding to the point clouds.
 In theory, if we could model a certain defect as a series of functions/transformations applied to clean point clouds, we could easily fine-tune a diffusion model to generate these as well.
 The "realism" of the generated synthetic defective point clouds would be highly dependent on how well we can simulate defects (since training a generative model on unrealistic defects will give you just that) and how closely their characteristics match those found in real data.